balena-io/balena-cli/INSTALL-LINUX.md

 Selected operating system: **Linux**

-1. Download the latest zip file from the [latest release page](https://github.com/balena-io/balena-cli/releases/latest).
-Look for a file name that ends with "-standalone.zip", for example:
+1. Download the latest tar.gz file from the [latest release page](https://github.com/balena-io/balena-cli/releases/latest).
+Look for a file name that ends with "-standalone.tar.gz", for example:
-   `balena-cli-vX.Y.Z-linux-x64-standalone.zip`
+   `balena-cli-vX.Y.Z-linux-x64-standalone.tar.gz`

-2. Extract the zip file contents to any folder you choose, for example `/home/james`.
+2. Extract the tar.gz file contents to any folder you choose, for example `/home/james`.
-   The extracted contents will include a `balena-cli` folder.
+   The extracted contents will include a `balena/bin` folder.

-3. Add that folder (e.g. `/home/james/balena-cli`) to the `PATH` environment variable.
+3. Add that folder (e.g. `/home/james/balena/bin`) to the `PATH` environment variable.
    Check this [StackOverflow
    post](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix)
    for instructions.
 Close and reopen the terminal window so that the changes to `PATH`